Advice > Software engineering

 • You’re on-call for the Shakespeare search service and receive an alert, Shakespeare-BlackboxProbe_SearchFailure: your black-box monitoring hasn’t been able to find search results for “the forms of things unknown” for the past five minutes.
 What do you do?

-In the design of any large system at Google, at least one SRE will be involved in order to lend their ability to reason about the failure modes of the system under design.
+In the design of any large system at Google, at least one SRE will be involved to analyze potential risks and failures in the system under design.
 Therefore, you'll need to demonstrate that you're capable of understanding and predicting the behavior of complex systems.

 This is where the large systems design interview comes in.
 Google specifies that it's "non-abstract" because they want you to show that you can design something that will translate in the real world.

-You'll be given a complex, ambiguous problem and you'll have to come up with a a solution for it that would work technically and is scalable.
+You'll be given a complex, ambiguous problem, and you'll have to come up with a solution for it that works technically and is scalable.

 Site reliability engineer interview questions: System design